owiwamasa/nets-lineup-builder/README.md

 - Calculates selected lineup's Field Goal%, 3-point%, Effective Field Goal%, Assists per 100 Possessions, Offensive Rating, and Defensive Rating using data from the Nets' 2021-22 Regular Season
 - Compares these statistics to the League Average from the 2021-22 NBA Regular Season
 - Displays Projected Lineup Statistics compared to the League Average in a bar chart, created with Recharts React library
-- Custom Tooltip shows on mouse hover and displays more detailed data, created using Recharts React library
+- Custom Tooltip shows when mouse hovers the bar chart and displays more detailed data for a particular statistic, created using Recharts React library

 <img src='./frontend/src/assets/projectedLineupStatistics.png' width='500px' />
 <br />